College Council is the governing body of Royal Holloway and is responsible for overall strategy and policy-making.

 - ensuring that policies and processes are in place to achieve our desired outcomes and are properly executed

-Membership of the Council
+Membership of Council

-There are 25 Council members.
 Membership consists of:

-- three members elected by non-academic staff
+- members elected by the professional services staff

-- three members elected by the academic staff
+- members elected by the academic staff

-- one student member elected by the students.
+- student member elected by the students